 The role of digital marketing in today’s fast-changing media environment is considered a threat to many traditional marketers.
 However, its benefits for business are a lot more than the cons.
 Digital technologies in marketing and communication simply make all processes faster, more streamlined, practical and versatile than traditional paper-based marketing.

 This write-up is not about the general benefits of digital marketing.
 It’s about how it can help build a better brand experience, media, and PR strategy – both locally and globally.

 According to Josko Brakus, published in the Columbia Business School Research Archive brand experience is defined as such:

 “Brand experience is conceptualized as sensations, feelings, cognition, and behavioral responses evoked by brand-related stimuli that are part of a brand’s design and identity, packaging, communications, and environments.”

 The above might be too bookish for some.
-In simpler terms, brand experience is a group of different things that a label delivers to its customers.
-These can be tangible or intangible such as reputation, value, goodwill, etc. There are numerous activities, both in the digital and the real world, which can be put together and termed as brand experience.
+In simpler terms, a brand experience is a group of different things that a label delivers to its customers.
+These can be tangible or intangible such as reputation, value, goodwill, etc. There are numerous activities, both in the digital and the real world, which can be put together and termed as the brand experience.

 Some of these activities are corporate events, advertising, employee-customer relationships, a business website or an app.
 In short, almost everything associated with a business contributes to building up this experience.

 A meaningful and substantial experience generally results in either a high or low customer brand affinity.

 For more on brand experience, check out this amazing Ted Talk by Josh Miles